TRAUMA SENSITIVE YOGA

 Classes are made as accessible as possible to include the use of a chair or mobility aids; both human and animal carers or supporters are welcome to come along.

-We try to make the yoga space as safe, supportive as possible.
+We try to make the yoga space as safe and supportive as possible.

 Please feel free to wear clothes that you feel comfortable moving in for example; stretchy clothing such as T-shirts, tracksuits, or any sports or yoga clothing you may have.